 - When do you want to encash the amount invested?

-Types of Investment Portfolios
+Types of Portfolio Investments

 Portfolio investment comes in several forms and types:

-- Growth portfolio
+- Growth Portfolio

 The reason behind creating such a portfolio is to grow your capital at a significant pace.
 It comes with taking higher risks while investing in companies and instruments that are beginning to grow and have a considerable upside.
 A substantial portion of funds in the growth portfolio goes towards young financial instruments that can possibly turn into multi-baggers in the future.

 Here, the focus is to find and invest in undervalued instruments.
 It means that the investor focuses on figuring out the asset’s intrinsic value and buying only those trading around what they are worth.
 As a result, these investment portfolios come with lower risks and perform well in a bearish market.
-While the returns may not be as high as growth portfolios, these ensure continual growth to the investor.
+While the returns may not be as high as growth portfolios, these ensure continual growth for the investor.

 What are the Components of Portfolio Investment?